 Checkers get to know the staff and regular customers.
 If possible, companies must organize with security companies to rotate checkers.
 It will prevent them from laziness and stop bonding with customers.
 It is their job to check and keep safe the property of the company.
 As soon as the managers find any reason, they must ask for them to be rotated.

 Do it politely.
 It is best prior to this, to meet with the security company and explain why they will be asking to rotate at some stages.
-Checkers must first learn the stock and know the difference between shrinks, bales and singles before starting to check at exit doors.
+Checkers must first learn the stock and know the difference between shrinks, bales and singles before starting to check at exit doors of wholesalers and retailers.